xelabs/go-jepsen/README.md

 If the column of error(s) is not zero, the distributed systems does not satisfy its claims of Snapshot Isolation, reads are inconsistent.
 To find out more about Snapshot Isolation, please visit [Jepsen: MariaDB Galera Cluster](https://aphyr.com/posts/327-jepsen-mariadb-galera-cluster)
 ```

+## License

+go-jepsen is released under the GPLv3.
+See LICENSE